Graphing games slope motion graphing graph game

 Immerse Yourself in the World of Motion Graphs!

-Action Graphing is an innovative, engaging and educationally effective game that develops students’ understanding of motion graphing, an essential part of any physics or math curriculum.
+Action Graphing is an innovative, engaging and effective game that develops students’ understanding of graphical representations, an essential part of any physics or math curriculum.
 Action Graphing encourages students to analyze and interpret graphs to predict actual events and model the motion of real objects.
 In addition to mastering the skill of calculating slope, students will develop an intuitive understanding of the connection between slope and velocity.

 Designed and created by an award-winning high school teacher with student learning in mind, Action Graphing brings motion graphs to life.
 With a cast of memorable characters and exciting gameplay, students will be on the edges of their seats to understand the meaning behind motion graphs.